RodZill4/material-maker/doc/_sources/node_pattern.rst.txt

 Outputs
 +++++++

-The Pattern node provides a grayscale texture obtained by mixing a horizontal and a vertical pattern.
+The Pattern node provides a greyscale texture obtained by mixing a horizontal and a vertical pattern.

 Many different patterns can be created using this node, do not hesitate to experiment.